tanmayanand44/Trogs-Backend/README.md

 # About Trogs
 Trogs is an application that will be used for storing all the logs of users and efficiently search/manipulate them.
-Currently, we able to store to bank and wallet based transaction logs alongwith parsed from these logs.
+Currently, we are able to store bank and wallet based transaction logs alongwith parsed information from these logs.
 At backend, we use fully dockerised nodejs based stack with load balancing.
 At frontend, we use React Native alongwith sms parsing libraries to get all the logs.
 # API Test
-  All are backend api's are documented in Backend/routes/ files
+  All are backend api's are in Backend/routes/

 # Trogs-Backend
 Backend repository for Trogs application for Oktane Hackathon.